bhaskatripathi/pdfGPT/README.md

 1. When you pass a large text to Open AI, it suffers from a 4K token limit.
 It cannot take an entire pdf file as an input
 2. Open AI sometimes becomes overtly chatty and returns irrelevant response not directly related to your query.
 This is because Open AI uses poor embeddings.
 3. ChatGPT cannot directly talk to external data.
 Some solutions use Langchain but it is token hungry if not implemented correctly.
 4. There are a number of solutions like https://www.chatpdf.com, https://www.bespacific.com/chat-with-any-pdf, https://www.filechat.io they have poor content quality and are prone to hallucination problem.
 One good way to avoid hallucinations and improve truthfulness is to use improved embeddings.
-To solve this problem, I propose to use improved embeddings with Universal Sentence Encoder family of algorithms (Read more here: https://tfhub.dev/google/collections/universal-sentence-encoder/1).
+To solve this problem, I propose to improve embeddings with Universal Sentence Encoder family of algorithms (Read more here: https://tfhub.dev/google/collections/universal-sentence-encoder/1).

 ### Solution: What is PDF GPT ?
 1. PDF GPT allows you to chat with an uploaded PDF file using GPT functionalities.